kanishkaw123/simple_login_system/README.md

 # Simple Login System

-This is a simple Python - MySQL database which consist of a Tlinter GUI.
+This is a simple Python - MySQL database which consist of a Tkinter GUI.
 This programme allows users to create accounts and store data on a MySQL database securely and conveniently.

 ## Installation
 1. First download MySQL and MySQL Connector.